solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/overview.md

   `lower_bound <= x < upper_bound`.

-  In the confidential extension, we require that a transfer instruction includes a range of proof that certifies the following:
+  In the confidential extension, we require that a transfer instruction includes a range proof that certifies the following:

   - The proof should certify that there are enough funds in the source account.
     Specifically, let `ct_source` be the encrypted balance of a source account